mlr-org/mlr3torch/README.md

   )
 ```

-Finally, we prepend the preprocessing step that flattens the images:
+Finally, we prepend the preprocessing step that flattens the images so
+we can directly apply this learner to the unflattened MNIST task.

 ``` r
 deep_learner = as_learner(